'I'm looking forward to this year' - Ellis eyes Banyana's 2020 success after back-to-back Caf awards | Goal.com

 'I'm looking forward to this year' - Ellis eyes Banyana's 2020 success after back-to-back Caf awards

-She is hot on the heels of a successful 2018 season where she inspired South Africa and emerged African Women's Cup of Nations runners-up and earned a maiden Women's World Cup qualification in Ghana.
+She is hot on the heels of a successful 2018 season where she inspired South Africa to African Women's Cup of Nations runners-up, earning a maiden Women's World Cup qualification in Ghana.

 The 56-year-old, who had led Banyana Banyana to retain the Cosafa Women's Cup title was crowned the maiden Women’s Coach of the Year despite narrowly missing out on the continental title in 2018.